Amla Hair Magic: Step-by-Step Guide for Luscious Locks

 Can amla help with premature graying?

-Whilst amla can help maintain hair health and may slow down some aspects of aging, there's no guarantee it'll reverse graying.
+While amla can help maintain hair health, there's no guarantee it'll reverse graying.
 It's more about overall hair wellness.

 Are there any side effects of using amla on hair?